Gepetto/robotpkg/README.txt

         2.3.6  Other administrative functions
     2.4  Configuring robotpkg
         2.4.1  Selecting build options
+        2.4.2  Defining collections of packages
-        2.4.2  General configuration variables
+        2.4.3  General configuration variables
-        2.4.3  Variables affecting the build process
+        2.4.4  Variables affecting the build process
-        2.4.4  Additional flags to the compiler
+        2.4.5  Additional flags to the compiler
 3  The robotpkg developer's guide
 4  The robotpkg infrastructure internals